CruzHacks/cruzhacks-organizer-challenges/frontend-challenge.md

-# CruzHacks 2021 Frontend Engineering Challenge
+# CruzHacks 2023 Frontend Engineering Challenge

 Engineers work closely with our UX/UI designers to develop interfaces that are visually appealing and accessible to users.

 For this challenge you will be developing a mock of the following website.
-We have designed a mockup [here](https://www.figma.com/file/aayZoTtxjGVvMPrjnvUEEi/Cruzhacks-Frontend-Challenge-2022?node-id=0%3A1) for you to use.
+We have designed a mockup [here](https://www.figma.com/file/CJf6HOwmk8kFCPr0pUanyf/CruzHacks-Frontend-Challenge-2023?node-id=0%3A1) for you to use.
 While a design is given, you may take creative liberties wherever you see fit during this challenge.
-Don't worry about mimicing every detail but we want to see your ability to replicate styles through jsx and css.
+Don't worry about mimicking every detail but we want to see your ability to replicate styles through jsx and css.

 ## Notes